ys7yoo/PiTutorial/README.md

 ## Set up your audio output
 1. Plug in your earphone to the 3.5mm jack on your RPI.
 2. Choose the default output to be the jack.
-Follow instructuins [here](https://github.com/Jangwonjin/Jasper#1-hardware)
+Follow instructions [here](https://github.com/Jangwonjin/Jasper#1-hardware)
 3. Add you to the audio group to get permission to audio devices.
 ```bash
 sudo adduser [YOUR ID] audio